djndl1/Commentarii/Latin History.md

 ###### Nominal Declensions

-\in The confusion of instrumental and ablative, the overlap between _origin_ of the ablative and _path_ of the instrumental,denoted by the old ablative marker
+$\quad\quad$ The confusion of instrumental and ablative, the overlap between _origin_ of the ablative and _path_ of the instrumental,denoted by the old ablative marker
 -e in the 3rd declension may originate from the old locative *-i

-\in Besides dual, PIE may have a separate "collective", taking the ending of the neuter plural. e.g. locus, loca, alongside locus, loci
+$\quad\quad$ Besides dual, PIE may have a separate "collective", taking the ending of the neuter plural. e.g. locus, loca, alongside locus, loci
 	adjective in concord with two conjoined inanimate nouns of differing gender is inflected as neuter